DNAAT Usage Guide

 1. Setup

-First, clone the DNAAT repository from GitHub and navigate into the project directory:
+First, clone the DNAAT repository from GitHub and compile the C extensions using the included build script:

 git clone https://github.com/no1berg/DNAAT.git